Faculty Spotlight: Dr. David McNeil, Jr.

 Biography and Professional Achievements

-While pursuing a master's in choral conducting at Indiana University Jacobs School of Music, McNeil was employed teaching voice classes and directing or assisting with a variety of ensembles, including the Symphonic Choir, All Campus Choir, University Chorale, and the opera chorus.
+While pursuing a master's in choral conducting at Indiana University Jacobs School of Music, McNeil was employed directing or assisting with a variety of ensembles, including the Symphonic Choir, All Campus Choir, University Chorale, and the Opera Chorus.
 He also served as the choir director for St. Paul UMC in Bloomington, Indiana.
-Most recently, while completing his coursework at Yale and in addition to his own recitals, McNeil held appointments as the assistant director of the Yale Glee Club, co-conductor of the Marquand Chapel Choir, and principal assistant conductor of the Yale Camerata.
+Prior to joining the CCU faculty, while completing his coursework at Yale and in addition to his own recitals, McNeil held appointments as the assistant director of the Yale Glee Club, co-conductor of the Marquand Chapel Choir, and principal assistant conductor of the Yale Camerata.
 His thesis research focused on the musical-political interpretation of Henry Purcell's anthems.
 His teachers have included Dominick DiOrio, Walter Huff, Betsy Burleigh, Jeffrey Douma, Marguerite Brooks, David Hill, and Masaaki Suzuki.
 McNeil's other musical interests include new music, music of the seventeenth and eighteenth centuries, and the practice of continuo realization.

-McNeil and his wife, Chelsey, along with their three boys, reside in Lakewood.
+McNeil and his wife, Chelsey, along with their five children, reside in Wheat Ridge.